Caregiver Support

 - Early-Stage Support Group:

-Each meeting will host two groups simultaneously in separate meeting rooms: one group for individuals affected by dementia and/or memory loss (early stage), an one for the family caregivers of individuals affected by dementia.
-(Assessment necessary prior to first session.)
+Each meeting will host two groups simultaneously in separate meeting rooms: one group for individuals affected by dementia and/or memory loss (early stage), and one for the family caregivers of individuals affected by dementia.
+(Assessment necessary prior to first session.
+Please call 1-877-416-7083 to schedule assessment.)

 Location: Aging and Disability Resource Center of the Lakeshore